-Richmond Lock and Weir was built in the late nineteenth century to maintain a navigable depth of water upstream of Richmond.
+Richmond Lock and Weir were built in the late nineteenth century to maintain a navigable depth of water upstream of Richmond.
 For about two hours each side of high tide, the sluice gates which make up the barrage are raised into the footbridge structure above, and river traffic can pass through the barrage unimpeded.
-For the rest of the tidal cycle the sluice gates are closed, and boats must use the lock alongside the barrage.
+For the rest of the tidal cycle, the sluice gates are closed, and boats must use the lock alongside the barrage.
 This then ensures that there is always a navigable depth of water in the River between Richmond and Teddington.

 Syon House (cross over at the Richmond Lock and footbridge, then stay on the west bank all the way to Kew Bridge, where you pick up the route again), and its 80 hectare (200-acre ) park, is the London home of the Duke of Northumberland, whose family was granted the former monastic site at the end of the 16th century.
-The Tudor mansion was remodelled by Robert Adam for the 1st Duke in 1760s and the interiors are an architectural tour de force, the great hall being one of Adam’s finest classical works.
+The Tudor mansion was remodelled by Robert Adam for the 1st Duke in the 1760s and the interiors are an architectural tour de force, the great hall being one of Adam’s finest classical works.
 Features include 30-acres of gardens within a 200-acre park transformed by ‘Capability’ Brown; and a stunning domed conservatory designed by Charles Fowler in the 1820s.

 All back in the same place…

-Visual Health warning: to the immediate north of Kew Bridge is the dreariest set of post-modern buildings you will have seen on your walk.
+Visual Health warning: to the immediate north of Kew Bridge is the dreariest set of post-modern buildings you will have seen on this walk.
 If possible avert your gaze, head quickly down the steps on the right and get set in visually to the splendid Strand-on-the-Green.

 The Strand on the Green began life in the Middle Ages as a fishermen’s settlement and is now a charming urban village.
 Riverside trade and various industries followed without displacing the fishermen.
-A few members of the nobility and gentry settled in the neighbourhood from Tudor times and in the eighteenth century the Strand attracted both city merchants and hangers-on of the Hanoverian Georges, who spent much time at Kew.
+A few members of the nobility and gentry settled in the neighbourhood from Tudor times and in the eighteenth century, the Strand attracted both city merchants and hangers-on of the Hanoverian Georges, who spent much time at Kew.

 All these elements mingled.
-Copyholders built or rebuilt premises immediately adjoining the River Thames; the watermen’s steps and landing stages of the gentry were cheek by jowl with the wharves built for trade by brick-makers, coal and stone merchants, maltsters, market gardeners, nurserymen, boat-builders, engineers and inn-keepers.
+Copyholders built or rebuilt premises immediately adjoining the River Thames; the watermen’s steps and landing stages of the gentry were cheek by jowl with the wharves built for trade by brick-makers, coal and stone merchants, maltsters, market gardeners, nurserymen, boatbuilders, engineers and inn-keepers.

 Lots of famous creative people seem to have lived here at one time or another including: Johann Zoffany (portrait painter), Nancy Mitford (novelist), Sir Hugh Cudlipp (newspaper proprietor), Donald Pleasence (actor), Keith Richards (musician) and Ant & Dec (entertainers).
 At one stage Dylan Thomas stayed there.
-The inspiration of the riverside view perhaps.
+The inspiration of the riverside views perhaps.

 Today one can’t help but flip into rubber necking property speculator mode – how lovely the houses are, how much do they cost, how are they decorated inside and will we see anyone famous?
 Peering in on other people’s lives never seemed so much fun.

-In the words of the 20th Century Society: “Viewed from either the Surrey bank of the Thames or from the river, the boathouse is seen together with the adjacent Hartington Court as a part of a unique Thames vista, a continuous panorama of 1930s waterfront architecture.
+In the words of the 20th Century Society: “Viewed from either the Surrey bank of the Thames or from the river, the boathouse is seen together with the adjacent Hartington Court as a part of a unique Thames vista, a continuous panorama of 1930s water-front architecture.
 Nowhere on the tideway is there such an extensive and striking unspoiled view of distinguished architecture of that period.”

 Hartington Court, comprising 56 residential apartments, sits happily next door.
-Deco features include curved ended shortening access balconies, a vertical emphasis to main doors and banded windows.
+Deco features include curved ended balconies, a vertical emphasis to main doors and banded windows.
 Endless speculators have wanted to adjust/expand the building, but so far aesthetic common sense has prevailed and they remain gloriously art deco.